Payment lifecycle: transaction statuses explained

 Stage 2.
 Payment authentication.
 In the second stage, a payment platform becomes engaged.
 The service checks the payment information and available funds in the payer's account.

 Stage 3.
 Payment processing.
 After checking, the transactional data is sent to the acquiring bank, and the payment is pending until confirmation.
-Transaction status at this stage is usually called "pending".
+The transaction status at this stage is usually called "pending."

 Stage 4.
 Approval & completion.
-The transaction will remain "pending" until there is the green light from the seller’s bank.
-Then the transaction status changes, and the payment is approved.
-That is, the sum is finally deposited to the account at the acquiring bank.
+The transaction will remain "pending" until the seller’s bank gives it the green light.
+Then, the status changes, and the payment is approved.
+That is, the sum is finally deposited into the account at the acquiring bank.
 After rambling from one bank to another, the transaction ends up in the recipient’s account.

 These four stages usually happen to the money between initiating a transaction and its finalisation.
 But at every stage, there is a range of transaction statuses that differ across payment providers and platforms.